Feds: Man intentionally derailed LA train near hospital ship

 Eduardo Moreno, 44, was charged with one count of train wrecking, prosecutors said.
 It wasn’t immediately known if he has an attorney.

-Moreno admitted in two separate interviews with law enforcement that he intentionally derailed and crashed the train near the Mercy, according to the criminal complaint.
+Moreno acknowledged in two separate interviews with law enforcement that he intentionally derailed and crashed the train near the Mercy, according to the criminal complaint.

 “You only get this chance once.
 The whole world is watching.
-I had to,” Moreno told police, according to prosecutors.
+I had to,” Moreno told investigators, according to the complaint.
 “People don’t know what’s going on here.
 Now they will.”

 Moreno said he was suspicious of the Mercy and believed it had an alternate purpose related to COVID-19 or a government takeover, an affidavit states.
 Moreno stated that he acted alone and had not pre-planned the attempted attack.

-In an interview with FBI agents, Moreno stated that “he did it out of the desire to ‘wake people up,’” according to the affidavit.
+In an interview with FBI agents, Moreno stated that “he did it out of the desire to ‘wake people up,’” according to an affidavit.

-“Moreno stated that he thought that the U.S.N.S.
-Mercy was suspicious and did not believe ‘the ship is what they say it’s for,'” the complaint said.
+“Moreno stated that he thought that the USNS Mercy was suspicious and did not believe ‘the ship is what they say it’s for,'” the complaint said.

+Phillip Sanfield, spokesman for the Port of Los Angeles, said the locomotive never came close to the Mercy.

+“It would have had to have gone several hundred yards through a parking lot and cross a water channel to reach the ship,” Sanfield said. “ The tracks are nowhere near the Mercy.”

+The engineer wasn’t a port employee but apparently was working for Pacific Harbor Line Inc., a train company that handles cargo in the port and connects to major railroad lines, Sanfield said.
+The company didn’t immediately return a phone call seeking comment.

+A small fuel leak was quickly controlled and port operations weren’t seriously affected, Sanfield said.

-He was arrested by a California Highway Patrol officer who witnessed the crash and captured Moreno as he fled the scene.
+Moreno was arrested by a California Highway Patrol officer who witnessed the crash and captured him as he fled the scene.
 The FBI’s Joint Terrorism Task Force and the Port of Los Angeles Police are now leading the investigation.

 The CHP officer reported seeing “the train smash into a concrete barrier at the end of the track, smash into a steel barrier, smash into a chain-link fence, slide through a parking lot, slide across another lot filled with gravel, and smash into a second chain-link fence,” according to an affadavit.